An old lady in a bar with different types of alcohol on the counter

 There are three main types of carbohydrates found in foods and drinks:

 • Starches.
-Starches are complex carbohydrates, which means they take longer for our body to break down.
+Fruits, vegetables, and whole grains are complex carbohydrates, which means they take longer for our body to break down.
 As a result, blood sugar levels remain stable and we stay full for longer.

 • Fibers.
-Fiber is also a complex carbohydrate.
+Fiber is found in plant-based foods.
 Our body can’t break fiber down, but it helps stimulate and aid in digestion and also regulates blood sugar, lowers cholesterol, and keeps us feeling full longer.

 • Sugars.
-Sugars are simple carbohydrates, and our body breaks these down very quickly.
+Both naturally occurring sugars (such as those in milk and fruit) and added sugars are simple carbohydrates, and our body breaks them down very quickly.
 As a result, sugars cause our blood sugar levels to rise and then drop quickly — the basis of the term “sugar crash.”

 Is Alcohol a Carbohydrate?